mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 It's a computer-synthesized non-answer.
 In early science fiction, a robot would respond with something inane: *Does not compute* or *that is illogical*.
 Nakamura knows there is a reason, but the chatterbot will never reveal it.
 He has arrived at an algorithmic dead-end.

 "I may have made a mistake when I signed up for this trip," says Nakamura.
 "The science is dull.
-The exciting experiments were stripped out of the budget.
+The interesting experiments were stripped out of the budget.
 Hanging out with plants in the hydroponics lab and tinkering with spreadsheets isn't what I hoped for.
 Tell me, oh wise Dr. Bail, what should I do?"

 "Have you considered working with one of the research teams?
 The propulsion group has listed a lack of manpower as one of the blocking issues preventing their progress."

 "Curious co-workers and another supervisor isn't appealing."
 Nakamura shakes his head.
 "I'd rather whine and complain about my boredom for the next two years."

-## Three filters
+"Why would you rather whine and complain?"

+# **Filter 3: Climax**

+*This is the highest point of tension in your storyline, and often the point at which all the different subplots and characters converge.
+Typically, the climax requires the main character to face the truth or make an important choice.*

 Nakamura looks closely at the third filter.
 "There's a small piece of plastic jammed in here."
 Nakamura shares his observation with Dr. Bail.